-If an employee decides to leave the company, they should give a termination letter to employer.
+If an employee decides to leave the company, they should give a termination letter to the employer.
 Most contracts require them to do so if they want to end their employment.

 You could consider dismissing a new starter during their probation.
-Remember, you have to give them one-week statutory notice period, if they’ve worked for you for a month already.
+Remember, you have to give them a one-week statutory notice period, if they’ve worked for you for a month already.
 While you do not have to give notice if terminating their employment during their first month, consider following the steps highlighted in this article.

-Always remember the reason of having a probation period.
+Always remember the reason for having a probation period.
 It is meant for both employer and employee to assess if their collaboration suits them both.
 How well your new starter performs also depends on how well you support them, so avoid judging them too harshly, too soon.

 Termination of employment due to poor performance in the UK

-Concerned over the performance of a new starter or long-term employee?
+Concerned about the performance of a new starter or long-term employee?
 Don’t allow the matter to escalate, or worse, go unaddressed.
 Make sure you address such concerns through regular feedback and discuss them in staff review meetings.
 Think of what could help your employee and offer them solutions, such as training or reasonable adjustments.
 This gives them a fair chance to improve.

-Following these steps, as highlighted by ACAS Code of Practice, might feel like a lengthy process.
+Following these steps, as highlighted by the ACAS Code of Practice, might feel like a lengthy process.
 See it this way – it will protect your business from loss of trust, loss of reputation and tribunal claims.

 Get free support from Croner